zucchi99/Emotion-Recognition-of-fer2013/README.md

 ### Class DynamicNetInceptions

-As a reminder, the structure *Inception-Block* is the following (developed by Google):
+As a reminder, the structure of an *Inception-Block* is the following (developed by Google):

 <img src="https://github.com/zucchi99/Emotion-Recognition-of-fer2013/blob/master/Images/Inception-Block.png" height="300" alt="Inception-Block">